Moddable-OpenSource/moddable/documentation/devices/esp32.md

 	cd $IDF_PATH
 	./install.sh
 	```

+	If you are using a Mac with an M1 chip, you will have to take some additional steps before you can run the install script because the ESP-IDF does not yet have proper support for Darwin-arm64 hosts.
+[This comment](https://github.com/espressif/esp-idf/issues/6113#issuecomment-756335935) provides step by step intructions that you can follow to work around this issue.

 11. Set up your build environment by sourcing the ESP-IDF `export.sh` script. **This must be run every time you open a new shell instance,** either manually or by a startup script.